MrBouzaffour/BeSocial/README.md

-# BeeSocial
+# SimpleSocial

-BeeSocial is a social media platform designed for students and professionals to connect, collaborate, and stay organized.
-It offers features like real-time messaging, a to-do list, study tools, and financial help, all wrapped in a user-friendly interface with a pleasant bee-themed design.
+**Note: This project is currently under development.
+Some features may be incomplete or subject to change.**

+SimpleSocial is a robust social media platform, aiming to enhance communication, organization, and collaboration.

 ## Table of Contents